 THRIVE Program – Intake Process

 We are eager to learn more about you and to assess your candidacy for our program.
-The process begins by completing an initial inquiry form.
-Our THRIVE Program team will review your responses.
-We commit to contacting you within 3 business days to outline the next steps.
+The process begins by completing an initial pre-screen form to confirm your eligibility.
+After completing this pre-screen form, you should receive an email for additional information from email@example.com within 24 hours (please check junk/spam mail folder if you haven’t received one within 24 hours).
+Our THRIVE Program team will review your responses and follow up with you within 24-48 hours to outline the next steps.

 If you have any questions, please don’t hesitate to contact the THRIVE Program team at 984-215-5151 or THRIVE@unc.edu

 For Healthcare Providers

 For additional Information about the THRIVE Program clinical services or patient referrals, please contact us at 984-215-5151 or THRIVE@unc.edu

 You can refer a patient to the THRIVE Program by completing the Provider Referral Form below, or sending an email to THRIVE@unc.edu

 Diversity, Equality, and Inclusion

 We recognize that a diverse, equitable, and inclusive environment for our participants enriches our THRIVE Program by building creative bridges connecting Veterans and first responders together in our program.
 Our leadership, administrative staff, clinical team, and senior advisors all work together to build a creative team that fosters innovative clinical care and enhances our clinical research mission.
 We are passionate about creating and sustaining a diverse and inclusive environment for everyone.
 It is therefore our policy not to discriminate on the basis of age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation or Active Duty or Veteran status.